virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // ...
 ```
-Now we need to find the intersection with the bounding sphere, and if there is a hit, we begin raymarching loop:
+Now, we need to find the intersection with the bounding sphere.
+If a hit is detected, we begin the ray marching loop:

 ```glsl
 vec2 vt = raytrace_sphere( ro, rd, vec3( 0.0 ), radius );